bazaarlabs/hipchat_bot/README.md

 100% of the credit for this goes to [happy_fun_time_bot](https://github.com/gammons/happy_fun_time_bot) and [gammons](https://github.com/gammons) for this gem.
 I just made it work on 1.9.3

+First install the gem:

+Add this line to your application's Gemfile:

+    gem 'hipchat_bot'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install hipchat_bot

-Lets take a look at how this works!
+Now let's take a look at how this works:

 ```ruby
 #!/usr/bin/env ruby